“Solitude is a hard-won ally, faithful and patient.” – Henry Rollins

 This is difficult work, but I love it.
 I don’t want it any other way.

 Sometimes I feel like the world sucks and I want to hide till someone tells me that it’s clear to come outside.
 And I think that’s an okay thing to feel.
-As long as I get enough shell time, I’ll emerge feeling invincible… I can help give the world all the healing it needs.
+As long as I get enough shell time, I’ll emerge feeling re-energized, reinvigorated, and rejuvenated, once again ready to help those who raise their hands.

 Tagged: clinical qigong, energy healer, energy healing, energy work, energywork, healer, healing, introvert, introverts, light worker, lightworker, loner, loners, medical qigong, Qigong, shaman, shamanism, solitude, tao, Taoism, taoist